dtquyen1199/Recipe-Book-Application/README.md

 ## Project Description
 Users can create, read, update and delete recipes in this app.
 In addition, it can generate a shopping list from a recipe.

-The project includes, but not limited to:
+The project includes, but is not limited to:
 - SQLite DB
 - Fragments
 - Recycler View